Actipro/Avalonia-Controls/Documentation/topics/shared/shapes/ring-slice.md

 ## Entire Circle

-When the [StartAngle](xref:@ActiproUIRoot.Controls.Shapes.RingSlice.StartAngle) and [EndAngle](xref:@ActiproUIRoot.Controls.Shapes.RingSlice.EndAngle) are the same value, the ring slice will by default render a full circular ring.
+When the [SweepAngle](xref:@ActiproUIRoot.Controls.Shapes.RingSlice.SweepAngle) is non-zero but normalizes to zero (e.g., a sweep angle of `360`), the ring slice will by default render a full circular ring.
 The [IsRenderedWhenFullCircle](xref:@ActiproUIRoot.Controls.Shapes.RingSlice.IsRenderedWhenFullCircle) property can be set to `false` to disable this behavior.
-When set to `false` and the angles are the same, nothing will be rendered.
+When set to `false` and the sweep angle normalizes to zero, nothing will be rendered.

 > [!NOTE]
 > Degree angles are normalized when comparing equality.
 Therefore, the angles `0` and `360` are considered to be the same angle.